lambda-client/lambda/README.md

 <details>
 	<summary>Click to see new features and improvements</summary>

+**Please note all of this is super outdated, just go to releases and look at the changelogs**

 ### Currently:

  - NoFall Bucket Mode picks up the water bucket after